 Students study Shotokan Karate and Japanese martial arts through participation in the course at the Movement Arts Center.
 The objectives of the course are to gain a better understanding of Japanese martial arts and improve overall fitness in a challenging environment.

 This course is intended to embrace an active outdoor lifestyle even during cold Minnesota winters.
 Cross Country Skiing: Nordic Activity and Culture will do this by introducing students to a potentially life-long sport and several of its exciting cultural components including Minneapolis Nordic culture, cross-country ski stores, and sauna.

 PADI (Professional Association of Diving Instructors) Open Scuba Diving Certification

 The classes for PADI open diving certification requires four, three hour classes in which students learn the basics of scuba diving and apply techniques in an on-site pool.

 Independent Study: Fin-de-Siecle Vienna

-I intend to study Kanji (written Japanese characters adapted from the Chinese language) in an effort to improve my Japanese language reading level (as my formal Japanese classes have required me to learn only a few hundred of these characters, and recognition of at least two thousand is necessary to be considered fluent).
+Students study Kanji (written Japanese characters adapted from the Chinese language) in an effort to improve Japanese language reading level (a student’s formal Japanese classes have required them to learn only a few hundred of these characters, and recognition of at least two thousand is necessary to be considered fluent).

 The Development of Scientific Thought